-CorMedix is currently enrolling a multi-center Phase 3 clinical trial in hemodialysis patients with central venous catheters in the U.S. named Catheter Lock Solution Investigational Trial, or LOCK-IT-100.
-It is a prospective, randomized, double-blind, active control trial designed to demonstrate the efficacy and safety of Neutrolin for preventing catheter-related bloodstream infections, or CRBSI, in subjects receiving hemodialysis therapy as treatment for end stage renal disease.
-The trial will evaluate whether Neutrolin is superior to the active control heparin by documenting the incidence of CRBSI and the time until the occurrence of CRBSI as the primary endpoint.
-Key secondary endpoints are catheter patency, which is defined as required use of tissue plasminogen activating factor (tPA) or removal of catheter due to dysfunction and catheter removal for any reason.
+CorMedix has completed a multi-center Phase 3 clinical trial in hemodialysis patients with central venous catheters in the U.S. named, LOCK-IT-100.
+The trial is a randomized, double-blind, active control, parallel arm trial designed to demonstrate the efficacy and safety of Defencath™ as a catheter lock solution for preventing catheter-related bloodstream infections, or CRBSI, in subjects receiving hemodialysis therapy as treatment for end stage renal disease.

 In January 2019, CorMedix announced the topline results from the interim analysis of the study, which was terminated in August 2018 following the recommendation of the independent Data Safety Monitoring Board (DSMB), because efficacy had been demonstrated and the pre-specified level of statistical significance had been achieved with no safety concerns.
 Efficacy data were available from 653 subjects at the time of the interim analysis, including the first 28 cases of catheter-related blood stream infection (CRBSI).
 However, because the study continued enrolling and treating subjects until study termination, the final efficacy analysis was based on a total of 795 subjects.